Ravenna panoramic view

 Ravenna: My Byzantine Masterpiece

 We docked in Porto Corsini and were in Ravenna center in 15 minutes.
 The city feels like a quiet university town until you step into San Vitale and the entire dome explodes with emerald-green, sapphire, and 24-karat gold mosaics of Justinian and Theodora staring down with emperor eyes.
 I actually gasped out loud.
-The Mausoleum of Galla Placidia is tiny but the deepest blue starry sky you'll ever see – it feels like being inside a jewel box.
+These are the world's finest 5th and 6th century Byzantine mosaics — surfaces shimmering with tesserae of gold leaf pressed between glass, still radiant after 1,500 years.
+The blues are so deep they feel like windows into heaven itself.

-We visited five of the eight UNESCO sites on foot – each more jaw-dropping than the last.
-We had lunch — piadina romagnola at Ca' de Vèn – flatbread stuffed with squacquerone cheese and rocket that melts in your mouth.
-In the afternoon we visited Sant'Apollinare in Classe just outside town – the mosaic apse with sheep and a giant cross in a green field made me tear up.
+We visited five of the eight UNESCO sites on foot — each more jaw-dropping than the last.
+We had lunch — piadina romagnola at Ca' de Vèn — flatbread stuffed with squacquerone cheese and rocket that melts in your mouth.
+In the afternoon we visited Sant'Apollinare in Classe just outside town, where the mosaic apse with sheep and a giant cross in a green field made me tear up.

 The Moment That Stays With Me: Standing alone in Galla Placidia with the lights dimmed, the golden doves and starry ceiling glowing like the night sky was poured onto stone 1,600 years ago.
+And then later, at Dante's tomb, reading the inscription: "Here in this corner lies Dante, exiled from his native land."

 Getting Around Ravenna